Evan Bare

 What company does Evan Bare work for?

-What is Evan Bare's role at the current company?
+What is Evan Bare's role at California Department of Fish and Wildlife?

 What is Evan Bare's email address?